 For years and years there had been talk about moving to a new, bigger purpose-built centre.
 The RAF no longer needed the accommodation so the housing area was redeveloped.
 This made the Chilterns MS Centre look even more dilapidated but the atmosphere remained the same.
 It was almost like a micro climate, some thing happened to you as you walked in.

 A new building was built and it was officially opened at the end of September.
-I have only seen it when it was half built.
+I only saw it when it was half built.
 I am looking forward to seeing it and going inside.
 Will there still be the same vibrant atmosphere?